 A decision of the District Court of Queensland handed down on 9 April 2020 Mitchell v Le QDC 55

-If you have any questions about this article please get in touch with the author.
+If you have any questions about this article please get in touch with the author, or any member of our Maritime team.

 This information and the contents of this publication, current as at the date of publication, is general in nature to offer assistance to Cornwalls’ clients, prospective clients and stakeholders, and is for reference purposes only.
 It does not constitute legal or financial advice.
 If you are concerned about any topic covered, we recommend that you seek your own specific legal and financial advice before taking any action.